 Humble beginning in print

 This comes from an episode in the late eighties or early nineties when I was consulting on a project.
 We found we needed a manual, but the only copy we could find was a PostScript document.
 And our only printer was not PostScript capable.

-The team leader gave me permission to install some open-source software on their system, so I grabbed an open-source PostScript interpreter, updated the "/etc/printcap" file on their Unix system, and in short order printed the manual by generating PCL suited for that particular model.
-It was really just a typical Unix moment, just the thing you learn to do ... and then mention casually to your nerd friends.
+The team leader permitted me to install some open-source software on their system, so I grabbed an open-source PostScript interpreter, updated the "/etc/printcap" file on their Unix system, and in short order, printed the manual by generating PCL suited for that particular model.
+It was just a typical Unix moment, just the thing you learn to do ... and then mention casually to your nerd friends.

 In case you didn’t know, some Unix systems have a configuration file called "/etc/printcap" which contains a list of the system printers.
 One of the capabilities of the Unix print system is to run a program with your job as input, then collect the output and do something with it, hopefully sending it to a print device.
 The general term for programs used that way in the Unix world is "filter," and that’s how the RPM feature got its name.